⚠️ High Wind Warning through Sunday morning — Volunteer Day on Saturday has been cancelled for safety.

 Countries

 Life is returning to the wetlands.
-Within just three months of our restoration work, nēnē (Hawaiian geese) began visiting and have been coming frequently ever since.
-About a year later, a pair of aeʻo (Hawaiian stilts) was seen, and the population of ʻalae keʻokeʻo (Hawaiian coots) doubled—proof that caring for ʻāina brings it back to life.
+Within just three months of our restoration work, nēnē (Hawaiian geese) began visiting—and have been coming frequently ever since.
+About a year later, a pair of aeʻo (Hawaiian stilts) was observed, and the population of ʻalae keʻokeʻo (Hawaiian coots) doubled—clear proof that when we care for ʻāina, it comes back to life.

 Love volunteering days with ʻĀina Hoʻōla Initiative!
 Itʻs a chance to work hard, learn, get gross, see our native and endemic water fowl, work with great folks, and get some quality time with ʻāina.
 Never hurt we get to cool off at Kealoha with the honu.